gschmutz/bigdata-spark-workshop/09-data-ingestion-with-nifi/README.md

 ![Alt Image Text](./images/nifi-canvas-with-getfile-processor-1.png "Schema Registry UI")

 Double-click on the **GetFile** processor and the properties page of the processor appears.
-Here you can change the name of Twitter processor among other general properties.
+Here you can change the name of the processor among other general properties.

 Click on **PROPERTIES** tab to switch to the properties page.